Compiling and Building Cubes

 -

-pBuildStatistics returns an array of information about the cube build.
-This array has the following nodes:
+pBuildStatistics returns an array of information about the build operation, by reference.
+This array contains the following values:

 -

-pFactList is a list of specific Property names in the cube's fact class.
+pFactList is a list of specific Property names which may be found in the fact classes for the specified cube.
 If pFactList is supplied, the build will only update the columns listed in that fact list.
-This list can have either comma-delimited or $LB format.
-The specific facts being updated will be individually marked as unavailable for queries and queries referencing dimensions based on those facts will throw an error on prepare.
+This list can be in either comma-delimited or $LB format.
+The specific facts being updated will be individually marked as unavailable for queries while the build operation is underway.
+Queries referencing dimensions based on those facts will throw an error when they are prepared.

 For example: